Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Overview

 History

 M2H was born in about 2019 as a Python script of about 50 lines of code written in about one hour.
-It was used for writing notes on a computer science study course.
-Then this solution was used for the other writing works.
-As the requirements grew the solution developed up to its current state.
+It was used for writing notes for a computer science study course.
+Then this solution was used for the other writing works and, as the requirements grew, it developed up to the current state.

-As for the Java implementation, it appeared as the response to the lack of Python in the environment where the program was going to be used.
-For now the Java implementation slows down the development as it needs writing the same things in two languages, and it's considered to be abandoned sometime.
-Still as for now the final decision is not made and the Java implementation is fully supported.
+As for the Java implementation, it appeared as a response to the lack of Python in an environment where the program was going to be used.
+For now the Java implementation slows down the development as it needs writing the same things in two languages.
+Still it's going to be supported as it provides an additional level of platform independence.

 Alternative solution